cwellsx/apis/docs/USER.md

 In this case the tool will read these assemblies, using the .NET Reflection APIs.

+Note:

+- Loading may be slow, depending on how many assemblies and types are being loaded
+- A future version may implement a progress indicator and a Cancel button

 ### JSON file containing `id` and `dependencies`

 Use this to select a JSON file, which contains the data to display.